SaahilClaypool/Yelper/README.md

 ## Notes

+Test the difference using http get and such
+(would just need to make a get from the page side and return json.
+Would be similar to the websockets without socket startup cost)
+This would make more sense I don't 'push' information, but rather request and get information.
+Making this a rest API makes more sense

 Make a comparison app

 Search and select up to two places.
 Will show name at top, stars, price, and list of ratings